rahulkapoor90/VITacademics-Enhancement-Suite/README.md

 More updates are scheduled for future and then only after that extension will come to chrome extensions store so please try to contribute or suggest new features.

+## New Features
+1. Better and fresh design for login screen with ability to show password and automatically filled captcha by [karthikb351](https://github.com/karthikb351/AutoCaptcha-for-VITacademics/).

+2. New icons for left-side menu.

+3. Minor changes for faculty information.

+4. Ability to export TimeTable to 'png', 'excel' and 'xml' through buttons provided at the end of TimeTable screen.

 ## Manual Installation

 ### Chrome